NashTech-Labs/postman-api-platform/Postman_Techhub/collections/README.md

-##Execute Collections With Environment in Postman on Docker
+## Execute Collections with Environment on Docker

 We use environment to group related sets of values together and manage access to shared Postman data if you are working as part of a team.